 Create a Formal Policy to Reduce LGBTQ+ Discrimination

 If you want to display your commitment to LGBTQ+ workers, setting formal policies outlining your expected behaviors organization-wide is a good place to start.
 Not only is this important in terms of communicating your organization’s support of LGBTQ+ employees and the community, but it also helps reduce compliance risks and costly discrimination litigation.

 Specifically, the policies you put in place should support all employees’ understanding of what type of behavior is inappropriate, while also clearly communicating that harassment and homophobia in the workplace will not be tolerated.
 In particular, your anti-discrimination and harassment policies should address sexual orientation, gender identity and gender expression as prohibited grounds of discrimination.
 You may also want to provide examples of what discrimination and harassment look like to further educate employees.
 Finally, be sure to check with your legal department before enacting formal policies to ensure you are in compliance.

-Support LGBTQ+ by Using Gender-Neutral Language
+Support LGBTQ+ Workers by Using Gender-Neutral Language